CloudloopConsulting/ismailivolunteer/content/listings/2018-02-28-robotics-coach.md

 #### The Role

 This role reports directly to the Project Manager for the Robotics initiative to be held at Pickering Jamatkhana over a 9 week period.
 Coaches must attend a mandatory 3-hour training session prior to the beginning of the program at the end of March.
+Note, no classes will be held on May 13 and May 20, 2018.

 As a Coach, you will: